Find Trade Colleges

 Chicago, IL

-Rush University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #11 on the list.
-Rush University is a small private not-for-profit school located in the city of Chicago.
+Rush University landed the #11 spot in the 2023 rankings for the best bachelor’s degree allied health professions programs.
+Rush University is a small private not-for-profit school located in the large city of Chicago.

 The average amount in student loans that allied health majors at Rush University take out while working on their Bachelor's Degree is $25,856.